 Please note that these courses are not offered every semester and there are not enough seats to accommodate all of the students who may wish to take them.
-Please do not stress out if you are unable to register for one of these courses.
-This recommendation is a suggestion, not a requirement.
-If you do take additional Communication Intensive courses, be sure to include those skills on your resume.
+Please do not stress out if you are unable to register for one of these courses: this recommendation is a suggestion, not a requirement.
+If you do take additional Communication Intensive courses, we recommend you include those skills on your resume.

 - Aerospace Engineers are more likely to use CAD skills in industry, so ENGR-1200 EG&CAD is recommended over ENGR-1400 Engineering Communication or CIVL-1200 Engineering Graphics for Civil Engineers, though any one of these is acceptable. - Select a Computation Intensive Elective based on your interests and strengths.
 Finite Element methods (FEM) are primarily for structural analysis, though they are applied to fluid problems as well.
 Computational Fluid Dynamics (CFD) is focused on fluid systems analysis.
-Design Optimization methods are mathematical techniques used extensively in industry, and especially in the aerospace industry. - Most aerospace companies are not concerned with which mechanics/capstone sequence you take as an undergraduate.
+Numerical Design Optimization methods are mathematical techniques used extensively in industry, and especially in the aerospace industry. - Most aerospace companies are not concerned with which mechanics/capstone sequence you take as an undergraduate.
 It is for you to choose what path you are most passionate about and where your strengths are.
-Plan carefully, as the fixed-wing and rotorcraft paths are fall-spring, while the space path is spring-fall.
+Plan carefully, as the fixed-wing and rotorcraft paths are fall-spring, while the space path is generally spring-fall (though fall-spring sections may be offered on occasion).

-Eligible students who intend to become co-terminal students should begin to identify a graduate coterminal advisor in the Junior year resident semester, and begin the application process at the beginning of their senior year.
+Eligible students who intend to become co-terminal students should begin to identify a graduate co-terminal advisor in the Junior year resident semester, and begin the application process at the beginning of their senior year.

 - To reduce the course load in your graduate year, try to front-load at least one course applicable to your master's degree in your senior year.
-Many graduate courses are offered only every other year, so plan ahead for what courses to take in your senior and co-terminal years. - Prior to registering for senior year courses, consult with your co-terminal master's advisor on the best use of the Aerospace Technical Elective in preparing for your graduate studies. - Consider being resident for a summer to make progress on your master's thesis/project (though not taking any credits)
+Many graduate courses are offered only every other year, so plan ahead for what courses to take in your senior and co-terminal years. - Prior to registering for senior year courses, consult with your co-terminal master's advisor on the best use of the Aerospace Technical Elective in preparing for your graduate studies. - Consider being resident for a summer to make progress on your master's thesis/project (though not taking any credits).